-Keystone Lake Community Information
+Keystone Lake Community and Real Estate Information

 Keystone Lake is located along the Arkansas River 15 miles west of downtown Tulsa, Oklahoma.
 Keystone Lake is a beautiful 26,000 acre flood control lake that is truly an urban playground.
-Keystone Lake real estate offers natural beauty and beautiful clear water along with the perfect setting of low rolling hills, grasslands, high bluffs, sandy beaches and wooded shoreline, making it a sight to see all year long.
+Keystone Lake offers natural beauty and beautiful clear water along with the perfect setting of low rolling hills, grasslands, high bluffs, sandy beaches and wooded shoreline, making it a sight to see all year long.
 The lake meanders into small valleys, creating many arms and land fingers with many points overlooking the lake.

 History of Keystone Lake